 Yahoo will determine which accounts were invaded by hackers that took or used forged cookies and will notify account holders potentially affected by the breach.
 The tech giant identified and invalidated the cookies which essentially cut off the hackers.

-Regarding the cookie forging exploit, Yahoo wrote in SEC filings:
+Regarding the cyber security breach involving the cookie forging exploit, Yahoo wrote in SEC filings: